Beyond Dream Press, Publisher of Slash fiction

 This was the website for Beyond Dream Press a site that published Slash fiction.

-According to thefullwiki.com: Slash fiction is a genre of fan fiction that focuses on the depiction of romantic or sexual relationships between fictional characters.
+According to thefullwiki.com: Slash fiction is a genre of fan fiction that focuses on the depiction of romantic or sexual relationships between fictional characters, even if you are needing best male masturbator.
 While the term was originally restricted to stories in which male media characters were involved in an explicit adult relationship as a primary plot element, it is now often used to refer to any fan story containing a pairing between same-sex characters.

 Content is from the site's 2008 archived pages.

 Beyond Dreams Press